99% Propylthiouracil Of GMP Factory In China

 #1.
-Our pure powder is GMP Approved and suitable for human formulation with steady manufacturing process.
+Our pure powder is GMP Approved and suitable for human formulation with a steady manufacturing process.

 #2.
 Technical Document Packages are available for your registration.